 7 Time Management Tips for Homeschool Moms

 Do you feel like you’re spinning so many plates in the air, you’re bound to drop something?
-We do it all, cooking, cleaning and homeschooling.
+We do it all, cooking, cleaning, and homeschooling.
 It can seem overwhelming, enough to make you cry.
+These 7 Time Management Tips for Homeschool Moms will only help you if you become proactive and make changes today.

-You may work outside of the home, or may be a work at home mom like me.
+You may work outside of the home or maybe a work-at-home mom like me.
 How can you be sure to find the time to get it all done without sacrificing the time with your children?

 We’re almost finished with the 31 days to a better planned homeschool series, yippee.
 We’ve discussed a lot and we have two more posts to go.
 I’m looking forward to a blogging break though it won’t be long at all.
 How can you find the time to do it all?